Bataan ARG Conducts Passing Exercise with Turkish Navy

-240206-N-AB188-1191 MEDITERRANEAN SEA (Feb.
-6, 2024) The Wasp-class amphibious assault ship USS Bataan (LHD 5) and the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50) transit in formation with the Turkish frigates TCG Gaziantep (F-490) and TCG Gemlik (F-492) in the Mediterranean Sea, Feb.
+240206-N-AB188-1374 MEDITERRANEAN SEA (Feb.
+6, 2024) The Wasp-class amphibious assault ship USS Bataan (LHD 5) and the Harpers Ferry-class dock landing ship USS Carter Hall (LSD 50) transit the Mediterranean Sea in formation with the Turkish frigates TCG Gaziantep (F-490) and TCG Gemlik (F-492), Feb.
 6. Bataan and Carter Hall are on a scheduled deployment in the U.S. Naval Forces Europe area of operations, employed by U.S. Sixth Fleet to defend U.S., allied and partner interests.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Christopher Jones)

 |Date Taken: